-Considering the expressed interest in the general area by the BLM and the NPS, and in view of the values the area offers in complementing existing Federal stewardships and management programs, alternatives for management were narrowed down to only those involving the two Federal Agencies.
+Considering the interest in the general area by the BLM and the NPS, and in view of the values the area offers in complementing existing Federal stewardships and management programs, alternatives for management were narrowed down to only those involving the two Federal Agencies.
 This rationale is further reinforced by the fact that both Agencies are represented locally with supporting infrastructure essential to properly and effectively administer the area.
 For the same reason, it was also determined there would be no real advantage in designating the lands as being under the administration of one Federal Agency, yet managed by the other.
 Furthermore, each Agency is currently managing similar resources nationwide.

-The primary area of concern, as reflected in the legislative mandate to conduct this study, involved the Black Ridge Canyons Wilderness Study Area.
+The primary area of concern, as reflected in the legislative mandate to conduct this study, involved the Black Ridge Canyons Wilderness Study Areas.
 However, the alternatives as presented herein reflect the need for adjustments that affect other lands outside the primary area.
 These adjustments were determined to be essential, taking into consideration various management and administrative needs as well as the magnitude of the type of alternative being considered, such as BLM's NCA and NRA designations, which involve other lands within the region.
-Therefore, each alternative must be evaluated on its own merits and then compared in terms of the tradeoffs associated with each alternative.
+Each alternative must be evaluated on its own merits.
 The matrix identified in Appendix B was designed primarily to give a quick overview of the management differences and potential tradeoffs associated with each alternative.